The Best Play Kitchens 2024, Tested & Reviewed

 Play kitchens are not only a great place to get kids working together, they're also awesome for practicing fine motor skills, creating and executing plans, learning to count and measure, and cooperating with other children and adults.

-We've been reviewing play kitchens for over 10 years, and if we made our own, here is what it would look like:
+We've been reviewing play kitchens for over 10 years, and if we made our own, here are some of the key features it would have:

 ✔️ Wooden construction.